How long do Horses Live? – A Helpful Guide

 Enough Rest Time

 It is one of the most significant parts of your horse’s day, but it must be balanced with fitness.
-The rest time depends on the workload, age, and condition of your horse.
+The rest time depends on your horse’s workload, age, and condition.
 Overworking can cause mental tiredness, soreness, stiffness, and overuse injuries, so relaxation is essential for better health.

 Proper Dental Care

 Horses also require regular dental check-ups.
-Domesticated horses that are fed in a stable will probably miss the natural filing down of teeth that happen if a horse grazes on a pasture.
-So, they need to have their teeth floated once a year to get it filing down and to remove sharp edges at the corners of their teeth.
+Domesticated horses fed in a stable will probably miss the natural filing down of teeth if a horse grazes on a pasture.
+So, they need to have their teeth floated once a year to get them filed down and to remove sharp edges at the corners of their teeth.

-As a horse grows older, they may start to lose their teeth, which will cause trouble in chewing and breaking down of food.
+As horses age, they may start to lose their teeth, which will cause trouble chewing and breaking down food.
 So, more dental care is required.

 Hoof Care

-The hooves of a horse carry its full weight, and poor management of this vital body part can lead to a gradual decline in its health.
-That is why regular hoof care is essential and frequent examination is necessary, most notably for unshod horses.
+A horse’s hooves carry its full weight, and poor management of this vital body part can lead to a gradual decline in its health.
+That is why regular hoof care and frequent examination are necessary, most notably for unshod horses.

-As you have probably noticed, the principles that apply for human longevity are also applicable to horses.
+As you have probably noticed, the principles of human longevity also apply to horses.
 They all need a healthy diet, exercise, and regular medical check-ups.
 Local veterinarians can also provide comprehensive information regarding horse management.
 They can examine your pet when it’s sick and record its health history to give the best recommendations.
 It’s best to consult them before making big decisions.

 So that’s how long horses live and how to prolong their lifespan.
 We hope that this article is helpful to you.
-If you would apply all the tips mentioned above and regularly consult your veterinarian, your horses can live longer.
+If you apply all the above tips and regularly consult your veterinarian, your horses can live longer.
 And who knows?
 It might be the next Old Billy in the history of equines.

 Share: